daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/README.md

 # Kasparro Agentic Content Generation System

 A fully modular, deterministic, multi-agent content generation pipeline that converts a single product JSON into three machine-readable outputs: a Product Page, an FAQ Page, and a Comparison Page.
-Built for the Kasparro Applied AI / Agentic Content System Assignment with a strong focus on clean architecture, reproducibility, and real engineering design.
+Built with a strong focus on clean architecture, reproducibility, validation, and real engineering design.

 ## 🚀 Overview